stefanofa/awesome/TOPICS.md

 ## screen-studio

-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is an open‑source screen recorder for MacOS/Windows/Linux with auto-zoom, motion blur animated cursors, webcam overlays, auto-captions and more.
-Used to create product demos, guided walkthroughs and more.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Create polished screen recordings for free.
+An open-source screen recorder for Mac/Windows/Linux that adds auto-zooms, animated cursors, auto-captions and more to your videos.

 ## windows

-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is an open‑source screen recorder for MacOS/Windows/Linux with auto-zoom, motion blur animated cursors, webcam overlays, auto-captions and more.
-Used to create product demos, guided walkthroughs and more.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Create polished screen recordings for free.
+An open-source screen recorder for Mac/Windows/Linux that adds auto-zooms, animated cursors, auto-captions and more to your videos.

 *   [productdevbook/port-killer](https://github.com/productdevbook/port-killer) - A powerful cross-platform port management tool for developers.
 Monitor ports, manage Kubernetes port forwards, integrate Cloudflare Tunnels, and kill processes with one click.